tndangana/vhuka-coding-challenge-fe/basic/README.md

 run the following commands in your terminal respectively;
+1  cd into project

-1 npm install //download dependencies
+2 npm install //download dependencies
-2 npm start  //use browser of choice
+3  npm start  //use browser of choice